-21.6 Media.
+13.6 Media

-- 21.6.1 US Chess press have unrestricted access to the playing hall. - 21.6.2 All other media desiring access to the playing hall or any aspect of the tournament must have the approval of the US Chess Director of Events.
-US Chess does not control media policies of the host facility. - 21.6.3 Media requesting entry to the playing hall, but lack appropriate access credentials, shall be sent to Chess Control by the Chief TD or Chief of the Floor.
+- 13.6.1 US Chess press have unrestricted access to the Playing Hall. - 13.6.2 All other media desiring access to the Playing Hall or any aspect of the tournament must have the approval of the US Chess Director of Events.
+US Chess does not control media policies of the host facility.

+13.6.3 Media requesting entry to the Playing Hall, but lacking appropriate access credentials, shall be sent to Chess Control by the Chief TD or Chief of the Floor.

-21.7 Players who have Ongoing Games.
+13.7 Players Who Have Ongoing Games

-- 21.7.1 During their games, players should remain at their boards or in the Playing Room silently observing adjacent games within their Section. - 21.7.2 A player with an active game may not leave the Playing Room except to travel to and from the bathroom. - 21.7.2.1 When going to the bathroom, players must leave their official scoresheet at their board. - 21.7.2.2 When a "Players Only" bathroom is designated by the tournament staff, it is the only bathroom players shall use while their games are in progress.
-Players who use another bathroom can expect to be questioned by tournament staff. - 21.7.2.3 After a player's game ends, that player may no longer use the Players Only bathroom. - 21.7.3 Players who need to leave the playing room during play for an extended period (more than 10 minutes) will inform one of the TDs in their Section before leaving the playing area.
-Players gone from the playing area for an unusual period of time should expect to be questioned by the tournament staff when they return to the board. - 21.7.4 Exceptions include medical emergencies.
+- 13.7.1 During their games, players should remain at their boards or in the Playing Room silently observing adjacent games within their Section. - 13.7.2 A player with an active game may not leave the Playing Room except to travel to and from the authorized bathroom. - 13.7.2.1 When going to the bathroom, players must leave their official scoresheet at their board. - 13.7.2.2 When a "Players Only" bathroom is designated by the tournament staff, it is the only bathroom players shall use while their games are in progress.
+Players who use another bathroom can expect to be questioned by tournament staff. - 13.7.2.3 After a player's game ends, that player may no longer use the Players Only bathroom. - 13.7.3 Players who need to leave the Playing Room during play for an extended period (more than 10 minutes) will inform one of the TDs in their Section before leaving the playing area.
+Players who have gone from the playing area for an unusual length of time should expect to be questioned by the tournament staff when they return to the board. - 13.7.4 Exceptions include medical emergencies. - 13.7.5 Players whose games are complete are considered spectators and must leave the tournament room immediately.
+Players are not allowed to re-enter the tournament room to check on a teammate or for any other reason without the express permission of a tournament director.
+Players who think they forgot their chess bag, scorebook, cell phone, coat, jacket, purse (etc.) in the Playing Hall should first go to Chess Control and get instructions from the tournament staff.

-21.8 Contact between Players
+13.8 Contact between Players

-21.8.1 Except for a medical emergency, a player whose game is in progress shall not have contact with anyone without first getting permission from a Tournament Director.
+13.8.1 Except for a medical emergency, a player whose game is in progress shall not have contact with anyone without first getting permission from a Tournament Director.
 Players have a heightened sensitivity towards any behavior that has an appearance of cheating.
 A good practice is for players to treat friends and teammates as strangers-avoiding any interaction while their games are in progress.
-Having a nearly silent playing hall minimizes distractions.
+Having a nearly silent Playing Hall minimizes distractions.

-21.9 Answering Questions about Checkmate or Stalemate
+13.9 Answering Questions or Addressing Uncertainty about Checkmate or Stalemate

-- 21.9.1 Applicability.
-The guidance below applies to the following tournaments and sections: - K-12 Grade Nationals: Kindergarten Section, 1st Grade Section, 2nd Grade Section. - K-6 Elementary Nationals and SuperNationals: All K-1 sections, plus all K-3 nonchampionship sections.
-The Chief TD of the K-6 Elementary School Nationals may consider applying this rule to all non-championship sections of the tournament. - 21.9.2 When a player claims checkmate or stalemate, the TD will question both players by asking, "What do you think?" - If both players are of the same opinion, the result is confirmed regardless of the position on the board. - If one player expresses uncertainty, the TD will instruct the player whose turn it is to make a move. - If a legal move is played, the game shall continue. - If the players conclude that no legal move is possible, the TD further asks, "Is the King in check?" - Depending on the answer, the TD rules checkmate or stalemate.
+- 13.9.1 (Revised for 2023-24) When a player asks a TD whether a position on the board is checkmate or stalemate, the TD will ensure the clock is paused and then ask both players, "What do you think?" - If both players agree, the result is confirmed regardless of the position on the board. - If one player expresses uncertainty, the TD will instruct the player whose turn it is to start the clock and make a move. - If a legal move is played, the game shall continue. - If the players conclude that no legal move is possible, the TD further asks, "Is the King in check?" - Depending on the answer, the TD rules checkmate or stalemate.

-22 TROPHIES & AWARDS
+14 TROPHIES & AWARDS

-22.1 General Specifications & Principles
+14.1 General Specifications & Principles